Agave Lophantha [A-GAH-vee Low-FAN-tha] is an evergreen succulent belonging to the Asparagaceae family (formerly Agavaceae).

-Place it under full sun, and it will add a distinct and robust accent to your patio or garden.
+Place it under full sun, adding a distinct and robust accent to your patio or garden.

-Be careful when handling the plants with its sharp thorns.
+Be careful when handling the plants with their sharp thorns.

 Be sure to add in the fresh potting mix when repotting and check if the plant is anchored firmly in the pot.

-Avoid potting too deep as this can lead to stem rotting.
+Avoid potting too deep, as this can lead to stem rot.